tkobil/NYU-Operating-Systems/final_project/README.md

         df.to_csv('part_six_analysis.csv')

 Feel free to change the names of the json file and output file if you so choose.
 You can implement your own test cases this way.
 The test cases we used throughout our performance analysis are included in this repo.

+## Additonal Notes
+The final report for this project, which detaisl all of the results and methods used, can be found in OS_Final_Project_Report.pdf .
+Any miscellaneous files that are present in the repo that aren't explicityly mentioned in this README, are outlined in the report.
+Some of these include extra credit experiments, which require additional setup, also outlined in the report.